 This year we expanded the criteria we used from 3 to 5 factors.
 The factors for 2012 are: Fiscal health, property taxes, income taxes, cost of living, and climate.
 Each criterion was worth up to 1 negative point.
 If these are not key factors for you, your list might look very different.
-Also new this year is a page where you can customize your “worst states” list by eliminating criteria that might not be important to you.
+Also new this year is “customize your worst states” feature that allows you to select the criteria that are important to you.
 You will find detailed explanations of these factors along with our sources following the list.
-The negative point range this year went from 4.05 for #1 CT to 2.45 for #10 WI.

 The 10 Worst States for Retirement – 2012

 Three new states made our list this year: Vermont, Minnesota, and Maine.
 That means that 3 states were lucky enough to leave the list: Ohio (low property and income taxes), Nevada (in terrible financial shape but no income tax and low property taxes), California (bad financial shape and high property taxes, but almost no income tax on our prototypical couple, plus a great climate).
 The additions and subtractions do not necessarily mean that these states got worse or better since last year; that probably has more to do with the changes from our new rating factors.
 And, since the data is always trailing, the ratings might not be a perfect reflection of today’s reality.

 1.Connecticut.
 We actually had a numerical tie for 1st place.
 CT won the tie-breaker because it has much higher property taxes, income taxes, and cost of living than Illinois.
 It offers no exemption for social security, and most pension income is taxable.
 CT had the 3rd highest tax burden of any state in 2009.
 The Nutmeg State does have considerable charm and some terrific places to live, if you can afford to live there.